FNS60217-Advanced Diploma of Accounting£0

 - Individuals seeking to pursue higher education qualifications.

-- Individuals seeking to pursue a career in accounting sector as an Accountant, Assistant accountant, Finance and Accounting Manager.
+- Individuals seeking to pursue a career in the accounting sector as an Accountant, Assistant Accountant, Finance, and Accounting Manager.

 - Individuals seeking to enter a new industry sector.

 Assistant Accountant, Finance and Accounts Manager or Office Manager, Senior Financial Officers, Account Payable and Receivable Manager.

 Students who complete this course may pursue higher level qualifications within and/or across the accounting and finance sector including Bachelor of Accounting or a range of other qualifications.

 The FNS60217-Advanced Diploma of Accounting requires the completion of three (3) core units and eleven (11) elective units.
 Elective units for this qualification have been chosen by Western Sydney College to ensure that the students achieve a broad range of skills and knowledge in business sectors.

 |FNSINC601||Apply economic principles to work in the financial services industry|